ballerina-guides/integration-tutorials/sending-a-simple-message-to-a-service/README.md

 import ballerina/log;
 ```

-3. Define two [configurable variables](https://ballerina.io/learn/by-example/#configurability) for the port the listener should listen on and the URL of the backend service.
+3. Define two [configurable variables](https://ballerina.io/learn/by-example/#configurability) for the port on which the listener should listen and the URL of the backend service.

 ```ballerina
 configurable int port = 8290;